-Dealing with life insurance policies during the property division process is critical for divorcing couples, especially those who share dependent children.
-To ensure that you won’t lose your own life insurance benefits upon divorce, please contact our legal team today.
+Dealing with life insurance policies during the property division process is critical for divorcing couples, especially those with dependent children.
+Please get in touch with our legal team today to ensure you won’t lose your life insurance benefits upon divorce.

 Who Retains the Policy?

-Divorcing couples should consider how their investments, including any insurance policies, will be divided once their marriage is dissolved.
-For instance, because Texas is a community property state, most assets that are accumulated during marriage must be divided equally upon divorce.
-This same rule applies to insurance policy premium payments, as long as they were made during the marriage.
+Divorcing couples should consider how their investments, including insurance policies, will be divided once their marriage is dissolved.
+For instance, because Texas is a community property state, most assets accumulated during marriage must be divided equally upon divorce.
+This same rule applies to insurance policy premium payments as long as they were made during the marriage.

-Upon divorce, the value of these premiums can then be split between the parties and the proceeds of the policy will still be payable to the listed beneficiaries.
+Upon divorce, the value of these premiums can then be split between the parties, and the policy proceeds will still be payable to the listed beneficiaries.
 The only exception to this rule applies in cases where an initial life insurance policy premium was funded:

-- with funds that can clearly be traced to separate property.
+- with funds that can be traced to separate properties.

 In these situations, a life insurance policy could be categorized as one spouse’s separate property, even if subsequent premiums were paid with funds or income earned or acquired during the marriage.

-As a result, the full value of the insurance policy would go to the deceased party’s estate or beneficiary, although the former spouse could retain a claim for reimbursement for the value of the policy that can be linked to the payment of premiums during the marriage.
+As a result, the full value of the insurance policy would go to the deceased party’s estate or beneficiary.
+However, the former spouse could retain a claim for reimbursement for the policy’s value that can be linked to the payment of premiums during the marriage.